 Component Action Description ClearCachedRowAttributes Clears the values of cached attributes for the current row of the ADF Table component.
 Only a DoubleClickActionSet in an ADF Table component's column should invoke this action.
 DeleteFlaggedRows Invokes a specified action on each of a set of flagged rows in the ADF Table component and then removes these rows from the ADF Table component.
-For more information, see Section 7.9, "Configuring an ADF Table Component to Delete Rows in the Fusion Web Application".
+For more information, see Section 7.9, "Configuring an ADF Table Component to Delete Rows in the Fusion Web Application."
+DisplayRowErrors Displays error details for the current row in the ADF Table component if error details are available.
+This action should only be invoked from a column's action set in an ADF Table component.
+By default, the ADF_StatusColumn described in Table 7.11 is configured with an action set that invokes this action.